 - a) Performing more or fewer rolls than the catalogue description calls for results in the figure being graded HZ. - b) All rolls in a rolling turn are slow rolls.
-If a flick roll is performed, the figure is graded PZ. - c) Each stoppage of the rate of roll is a deduction of no more than two (2) points. - d) Each variation in the rate of roll is no more than a one (1) point deduction. - e) Each stoppage in the rate of turn is a deduction of no more than two (2) points. - f) Each variation in the rate of turn is no more than a one (1) point deduction. - g) Variations in altitude are deducted using either one (1) point for every five (5) degrees or 100 feet of altitude. - h) One (1) point for every five (5) degrees that the aircraft is not in level flight when reversing roll direction. - One (1) point for every five (5) degrees of roll remaining when the aircraft has reached its exit heading. - j) One (1) point for every five (5) degrees of turn remaining when the aircraft has completed its last roll.
+If a flick roll is performed, the figure is graded PZ. - c) Each stoppage of the rate of roll is a deduction of no more than two (2) points. - d) Each variation in the rate of roll is no more than a one (1) point deduction. - e) Each stoppage in the rate of turn is a deduction of no more than two (2) points. - f) Each variation in the rate of turn is no more than a one (1) point deduction. - g) Variations in altitude are deducted using either one (1) point for every five (5) degrees or 100 feet of altitude. - h) One (1) point for every five (5) degrees that the aircraft is not in level flight when reversing roll direction. - i) One (1) point for every five (5) degrees of roll remaining when the aircraft has reached its exit heading. - j) One (1) point for every five (5) degrees of turn remaining when the aircraft has completed its last roll.

-6.8.4.
+B.9.4.
 Family 3 - Combinations of Lines

-6.8.4.1.
+B.9.4.1.
 The transition from level flight to 45 degree lines should be at a constant and reasonable 1/8 looping radius.
 All lines within the figure should be equal in length.
-The 45 degree transitions in Family 3.1 should have a constant and reasonable radius and not (as drawn) a sharp corner.
-(Figure 16)

-6.8.5.
+All part-loops in Family 3 shall have the same radius (in Figure 17, radii a = b = c).

+B.9.5.
 Family 5 - Stall Turns

-6.8.5.1.
-In its most basic form (Figure 17), the stall turn begins when the aircraft leaves horizontal flight and flies a quarter loop to establish a vertical climb.
+B.9.5.1.
+In its most basic form (Figure 18), the stall turn begins when the aircraft leaves horizontal flight and flies a quarter loop to establish a vertical climb.
 At the top of the vertical line, the aircraft pivots and establishes a vertical descent, with the figure ending as the aircraft is returned to horizontal flight.

-6.8.5.2.
+B.9.5.2.
 The judging criteria are:

-- a) All radii must be equal. - b) Vertical and 45° attitudes must comply with Section 6.3.
-Any deviation will result in a deduction of one (1) point per (5) degrees of error. - c) Any rolls must be centred on their underlying lines (Figure 18).
-For deductions see 6.7.1.6. - d) The lines may all be of different lengths. - e) During the vertical climb or vertical descent, the wings must remain parallel to the horizon.
+- a) Vertical and 45° attitudes must comply with Section B.3.
+Any deviation will result in a deduction of one (1) point per (5) degrees of error. - b) Any rolls must be centred on their underlying lines (Figure 19).
+For deductions see B.8.1.6. - c) The lines may all be of different lengths. - d) During the vertical climb or vertical descent, the wings must remain parallel to the horizon.
 There will be a one (1) point deduction per five (5) degrees of deviation of the vertical (yaw) axis from horizontal.
-This deviation is often referred to as "dragging a wing". - f) As the aircraft nears the point where it would stop climbing, it must pivot in a plane parallel to vertical.
+This deviation is often referred to as "dragging a wing".

+e) As the aircraft nears the point where it would stop climbing, it must pivot in a plane parallel to vertical.
 Ideally, the aircraft pivots around its centre of gravity.
-To avoid a deduction, the aircraft must pivot around an axis - point which cannot not be farther away from its centre of gravity than its wingtips (1/2 wingspan, Pivot Point Range from A to B, Figure 19).
-The downgrade for this deviation (often referred to as "flying over the top") is one (1) point per half wingspan that the point of rotation exceeds the maximum allowed (Pivot Point B, Figure 19). - g) The rate at which the aircraft pivots around its vertical axis is not a judging criterion. - h) The wings must remain in the vertical geometric plane throughout the turnaround, and the aircraft's attitude before and after the turnaround must be absolutely vertical, with no pitch or roll.
-If there is movement around the roll axis, often referred to as "torqueing" (Figure 20), there is a deduction of one (1) point for each five (5) degrees off axis.
+To avoid a deduction, the aircraft must pivot around an axis point which cannot not be farther away from its centre of gravity than its wingtips (1/2 wingspan, Pivot Point Range from A to B, Figure 20).
+The downgrade for this deviation (often referred to as "flying over the top") is one (1) point per half wingspan that the point of rotation exceeds the maximum allowed (Pivot Point B, Figure 20).